kniEngine/kni/Tests/README.md

-# MonoGame Tests
+# KNI Tests

-The MonoGame Tests run against XNA on Windows and MonoGame on Windows, macOS and Linux.
-They serve as an assurance that MonoGame conforms as closely as possible to XNA.
+The KNI Tests run against XNA on Windows and KNI on Windows, macOS and Linux.
+They serve as an assurance that KNI conforms as closely as possible to XNA.

-Simple unit tests make assertions about MonoGame's core class properties, methods and behavior to guarantee compatibility with XNA in those regards.
-Additionally, visual tests verify via frame capture and comparison that MonoGame renders equivalently to XNA.
+Simple unit tests make assertions about KNI's core class properties, methods and behavior to guarantee compatibility with XNA in those regards.
+Additionally, visual tests verify via frame capture and comparison that KNI renders equivalently to XNA.

-Currently, on Windows, the tests can be run using NUnit and target either XNA or MonoGame.
-On macOS and Linux, the tests target MonoGame and are implemented in an executable assembly that can be run and debugged directly.
+Currently, on Windows, the tests can be run using NUnit and target either XNA or KNI.
+On macOS and Linux, the tests target KNI and are implemented in an executable assembly that can be run and debugged directly.
 After execution using the custom test runner, and HTML report of the results will be loaded in your default browser, and a log of stdout can be found in bin\$(Configuration)\stdout.txt.